Cathays railway works: Carriage and wagon works

 A 6-road facility north of the TVR mainline, the carriage and wagon works were capable of both producing and maintaining the complete TVR and private owner range of rolling stock.
 The works was assured of work, as the TVR handled some 10,000 coal wagons and a further 3,000 pieces of passenger and other freight stock.

 The GWR for the same reasons of revenue protection fully maintained the facility, but with the introduction of steel wagons post-World War II, British Railways saw no need for the continued use of the facility.
 They hence sold off the business and leased the site to the Pullman Company Ltd, who maintained their own carriages along with some private owner wagons and BR stock.
-By the mid-1980s, the site was virtually unmanned, occasionally used for over-day holding of engineers trains that were travelling into or from the valleys.
+By the mid-1980s, the site was virtually unstaffed, occasionally used for over-day holding of engineers trains that were travelling into or from the valleys.